nf-core/circrna/docs/usage.md

 ```

 > This filtering method is reflected in the circRNA count matrix.
 Per tool circRNA annotations are subject to back-splice read filtering only.

+##### Handling duplicate circRNAs

+In the event a circRNA has been called by more than one quantification tool, the user can specify which aggregate function to apply to the duplicated circRNA.
+The accepted values are 'mean' and 'max', which are passed to the workflow using the `--duplicates_fun` parameter.

 ### miRNA prediction